1. Introduction

 1. Check out MacPorts source

 Pick a location to store a working copy of the MacPorts code.
 For this example, /opt/mports will be used, but you can put the source anywhere.
-This example will create /opt/mports/trunk containing everything needed for MacPorts.
+This example will create /opt/mports/macports-base containing everything needed for MacPorts.

-%% mkdir -p /opt/mports
+$ mkdir -p /opt/mports

-%% cd /opt/mports
+$ cd /opt/mports

 2. Build and Install MacPorts

-%% ./configure --enable-readline
+$ ./configure --enable-readline

-%% make
+$ make

-%% sudo make install
+$ sudo make install

-%% make distclean
+$ make distclean

-This step is useful if you want to do port development.
-Open /opt/local/etc/macports/sources.conf in a text editor.
-The last line which should look like this:
+Then open /opt/local/etc/macports/sources.conf in a text editor.
+The last line should look like this:

-rsync://rsync.macports.org/release/tarballs/ports.tar [default]
+rsync://rsync.macports.org/macports/release/tarballs/ports.tar [default]

 Change it to point to the working copy you checked out:

-file:///opt/mports/trunk/dports [default]
+file:///opt/mports/macports-ports [default]

 4. Environment

 Occasionally a MacPorts developer may wish to install more than one MacPorts instance on the same host.
 Only one copy of MacPorts may use the default prefix /opt/local, so for additional installations use the option --prefix as shown below.
 It's also recommended to change the applications dir using --with-applications-dir to avoid conflicts in /Applications/MacPorts.
+Use --without-startupitems to automatically set startupitem_install no in the new macports.conf, which is required to avoid conflicts in /Library/LaunchAgents or /Library/LaunchDaemons.

 Note